 We just don’t have the numbers in this gargantuan country to really make a dent so in that respect maybe it’s always been seen as a positive to stay linked to the Asian American community in order to have a presence, as limited as that may be.

 This is more of what it is, I reckon.
 Why would Pacific Islanders in the US push to be recognised on their own if they don’t really have the impetus to?
 I attribute this to the fact that most Pacific people I come across here are ignorant of the Pacific.
 Sure this happens in Aotearoa where you get kids who don’t know where Niue is on a map but in the US it goes way beyond that.
 I mean you just gotta look at mainstream media to see you’ve got hundreds, probably thousands, of Pacific and non-Pacific people here performing hakas when they have absolutely no ties to Tangata Whenua let alone the iwi from which they originate.

-And finally, our people aren’t Black.
+And finally, our communities in the US [which tend to be Hawai’ian, Samoan and Tongan aka Polynesians as opposed to Melanesian or Micronesian] aren’t Black.
 The discrimination torch isn’t shining directly on us so there’s no sense of urgency to change anything.
 Right now, we’re exoticised, we’re non-threatening, we’re fun-loving football players and entertainers so we good.